Home Warranty for Mobile and Manufactured Homes: Coverage Guide

 Mobile home-specific exclusions to watch for:

-• Chassis and frame — The steel undercarriage of a manufactured home is considered a structural component, not a system, and is excluded by virtually all warranty providers.
+• Chassis and frame.
+The steel undercarriage of a manufactured home is considered a transportation component, not a system, and is excluded by virtually all warranty providers.

-• Axles and tongue — These are transportation components and are never included in home warranty coverage.
+• Axles, tongue, and wheels.
+These are transportation components and are never included in home warranty coverage.

-• Mobile home-specific furnaces — Some older manufactured homes use furnaces built specifically for that model, which use non-standard parts.
-Many providers exclude or limit coverage on these.
+• Mobile home-specific furnaces.
+Some older manufactured homes use furnaces built specifically for that model with non-standard parts.
+Many providers exclude or limit coverage on these, and aftermarket gas or wood-burning units installed after delivery are typically not covered.

-• Damage from natural disasters — Floods, earthquakes, and severe weather are covered by homeowners insurance, not a warranty.
-Learn more about the difference between home warranty and home insurance.
+• Damage from natural disasters.
+Floods, earthquakes, and severe weather are covered by homeowners insurance, not a warranty.
+See our breakdown of home warranty vs. home insurance for more.

 Older Manufactured Home Warning